Disaster recovery for planned failover

 On the secondary site:

-1. On the left sidebar, at the bottom, select Admin Area.
+1. On the left sidebar, at the bottom, select Admin.

 2. Select Geo > Sites.
 Replicated objects (shown in green) should be close to 100%, and there should be no failures (shown in red).
-If a large proportion of objects aren’t yet replicated (shown in gray), consider giving the site more time to complete
+If a large proportion of objects aren’t yet replicated (shown in gray), consider giving the site more time to complete:

-A common cause of replication failures is the data being missing on the primary site - you can resolve these failures by restoring the data from backup, or removing references to the missing data.
+A common cause of replication failures is the data being missing on the primary site.
+To resolve these failures, either:

 Verify the integrity of replicated data